This page describes the role of the General Evaluator, and how to prepare for a General Evaluation at the end of a Toastmasters meeting.

 You may find there are some points you wish to follow up with the club's President, the meeting chairperson, or specific evaluators arising from the meeting.
 You should speak to, phone or email those people with your comments as necessary.

-Completing a General Evaluation counts towards the following Competent Leadership Award Projects
+Until June 2020, completing a General Evaluation counts towards the following Competent Leadership Award Projects

 2 - Critical Thinking